ctyin/recruiting-exercises/inventory-allocator/README.md

 `npm run coverage`

+#### Known issues with test cases

+- If warehouse names are duplicates, program does not merge them

 ### Problem

 The problem is compute the best way an order can be shipped (called shipments) given inventory across a set of warehouses (called inventory distribution).